What is ROIC Formula?

 Example #1

 Company ABC manufactures Copper wires.
 In the year 2016, its net profits were $500,000.
-The company management decided to enhance sales and thus profits as an objective for the year 2017.
-For doing this, they raised capital in the form of stocks amounting to $2.5M.
+The company management decided to enhance sales and thus profits as an objective for 2017.
+For doing this, they raised capital in stocks amounting to $2.5M.
 The retained earnings to be used for 2017 were $100,000.
 At the end of 2017, they made a Net profit (after tax deductions) of $575,000 and paid $100,000 as dividends to stockholders.
 We need to do the calculation of ROIC for 2017.

 - Net Profit after Tax: $575,000